cd ../blog

 Build This ProcessEstablish a connector approval framework before users start requesting new connectors

 New connectors should go through security review before enablement.
-The review should cover: what data the connector can access, whether that data is in scope for your AI governance policy, and how you will monitor for misuse.
+The review should cover what data the connector can access, whether that data is in scope for your AI governance policy, and how you will monitor for misuse.
 Connectors that have been enabled but have no active use case should be periodically reviewed and disabled if unused.

 5. Code Execution and Network